rod-trent/Copilot-for-Security/README.md

-Did you stop by looking for sample prompts, prompt templates, and Promptbooks for Copilot for Security.
+Did you stop by this repo looking for sample prompts, prompt templates, and Promptbooks for Copilot for Security.
 Go here: <a href="https://github.com/rod-trent/Security-Copilot/tree/main/Prompts" target="_blank">Copilot for Security Prompt Samples, Promptbooks, and Templates</a>

+Want a bi-weekly digest of great, community-driven Copilot for Security content?
+Subscribe or follow The CfS Prompt: https://thecfsprompt.substack.com/

 # Must Learn Copilot for Security<br>